Pflegehelfer jobs • Germany

 • No documents supporting training/qualification pathway.

-• Statements that suggest unsafe scope (“I will do injections / procedures”) without authorization.
+• Unsafe scope claims (“I will do injections / procedures”) without authorization.

 Pay baseline & clarity